8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202307/content.md

     2. If yes, what areas are affected?
 And, does moving help?
     3. Is there discomfort or pain? *Yes*
     4. If yes, what areas are affected?
 And, does moving help?
-        - (discomfort) Low back, feet, hands, rib cage area. (pain) Upper thoracic spine area, right wrist, left hand second digit, left foot secured no digit.
+        - (discomfort) Low back, feet, hands, rib cage area. (pain) Upper thoracic spine area, right wrist, left hand second digit, left foot second digit.
         - Sometimes moving helps, sometimes it doesn’t.
 Either way it goes back to where it was prior to moving.
 2. Afternoon:
     1. Is there stiffness? *No*
     2. If yes, what areas are affected?
 And, does moving help?
     3. Is there discomfort or pain? *Yes*
     4. If yes, what areas are affected?
 And, does moving help?
-        - (discomfort) Low back, feet, hands, rib cage area. (pain) Upper thoracic spine area, right wrist, left hand second digit, left foot secured no digit.
+        - (discomfort) Low back, feet, hands, rib cage area. (pain) Upper thoracic spine area, right wrist, left hand second digit, left foot second digit.
         - Sometimes movement helps, sometimes it doesn’t.
 Either way it goes back to where it was prior to moving.
 3. Evening:
     1. Is there stiffness? *No*
     2. If yes, what areas are affected?
 And, does moving help?
     3. Is there discomfort or pain? *Yes*
     4. If yes, what areas are affected?
 And, does moving help?
-        - (discomfort) Low back, feet, hands, rib cage area. (pain) Upper thoracic spine area, right wrist, left hand second digit, left foot secured no digit.
+        - (discomfort) Low back, feet, hands, rib cage area. (pain) Upper thoracic spine area, right wrist, left hand second digit, left foot second digit.
         - Sometimes movement helps, sometimes it doesn’t.
 Either way it goes back to where it was prior to moving.

 **Losses (top five):**